 Attachment 1

-The table below lists the goals and requirements that LPHAs will work toward with 2023-25 funding.
-Efforts toward the following goals and requirements will be demonstrated in the LPHA and/or regional work plan.
+The table below lists the goals and requirements that LPHAs will work toward with 2025-27 funding.
+Efforts toward the following goals and requirements, including expected outcomes, will be demonstrated in the LPHA and/or regional work plan.
+These efforts should be guided by local roles and deliverables outlined in the Public Health Modernization Manual for Foundational Capabilities and for the Foundational Programs of communicable disease control and environmental health.